HOW TO OBTAIN A WISCONSIN Birth or Death CERTIFICATE

 Certificates may be purchased in one of the following ways:

 We ask that you take advantage of our mail or credit card services.
 You can FAX or email your application to us using our credit card service (click on the line above).
 Our turnaround time is 24-48 hours.
 We are open from 8-4PM Monday through Friday for in-person applications.
-We ask that you wear a mask if you are coming in to purchase a birth or death certificate.

 Do you need a birth certificate from another state?